 Harry Gregson-Williams– I suppose being a composer is in the Gregson-Williams family DNA as Rupert GW also composes.
 That said, I prefer Harry.
 His keyboard-driven scores are an acquired taste but he does use a full orchestra when needed, like in The Chronicles of Narnia: The Lion, The Witch, and the Wardrobe and The Martian.
 It’s a proven style, as his scores have garnered praise and recognition across the board.

-Christophe Beck– Thank goodness Hollywood is finally giving Beck some major films to score.
-After waiting for years, he’s received his chances with The Peanuts Movie and Ant-Man, among others, and has taken full advantage.
+Christophe Beck– Thank goodness Hollywood finally gave Beck some major movie to score.
+After waiting for years, he received his chances with The Peanuts Movie and Ant-Man, among others, and took full advantage.
 He usually composes fun scores while adding his own distinct flair.

-James Horner-Here’s another “Swiss Army knife” composer.
-His music varied from movie to movie, with Titanic and Star Trek II being among his major triumphs.
+James Horner– The late James Horner’s music varied from movie to movie, with Titanic and Star Trek II being among his major triumphs.
 Horner’s tragic death in 2014 was shocking and sad, but he left us with almost forty years of unique music.
 His final (albeit incomplete) score was for 2016’s The Magnificent Seven.

 Alan Menken– Arguably Disney’s most influential musical voice, Menken returned to his roots in 2017 with Beauty and the Beast.
 His legacy has already been established and is nearly perfect.
 How do you disagree with all those Oscar wins?

-Jerry Goldsmith– From Star Trek to Alien to Air Force One and everything in between, Goldsmith had a magnificent career and is one of the all-time greats.
+Jerry Goldsmith– From Star Trek to Alien to Planet of the Apes to Air Force One and everything in between, Goldsmith had a magnificent career and is one of the all-time greats.

 John Barry– Any James Bond fan knows his major contributions, having set the standard for how the franchise should sound.
 Barry’s other achievements include the spectacular Dances with Wolves, among many other films.

 Elmer Bernstein– The Ten Commandments.
 The Magnificent Seven.
+The Great Escape.
 Need I say more?
 Elmer’s a legend, right up there with Goldsmith and Williams.
 I was stupid enough to ignore his iconic music for years.

 Alan Silvestri– A talented composer and owner of a vineyard, Silvestri’s given movie-goers theme after theme to hum along.
-Along with Menken, Goldsmith and Williams, some of the movie themes we know best (Back to the Future, Forrest Gump, The Avengers) were written by him.
+Along with Menken, Goldsmith, Williams, and others, some of the movie themes we know best (Back to the Future, Forrest Gump, The Avengers) were written by him.

 Shirley Walker– Walker’s both my favorite female composer and the most underrated/under-appreciated composer I’ve listened to, period.
 She’s best remembered for her music in Batman: The Animated Series and other TV shows and movies.
 If you want to know more I encourage you to read my post “Shirley Walker: A Forgotten Legend”.

-Michael Giacchino– I’ve always thought of Giacchino as the spiritual successor to John Williams.
-Their scores sometimes favor each other and like Williams, Giacchino’s scored a wide range of films (The Incredibles, Star Trek, Jurassic World, Inside Out, and Rouge One: A Star Wars Story to name a few).
+Michael Giacchino– I used to think of Giacchino as the spiritual successor to John Williams.
+As time went on, I found that statement didn’t always hold up.
+When he does make a Williams-esque piece, it’s almost a perfect copy.
+Giacchino’s scored a wide range of films (The Incredibles, Star Trek, Jurassic World, Inside Out, and Rouge One: A Star Wars Story to name just a few).
 He’s received plenty of awards and praise for his work and it’s all been rightfully deserved.

 John Williams– I’ll let his music do the talking.